-Profile data are entered into the public-domain software package called "Beach Morphology and Analysis Package" (BMAP).
+Profile data are entered into the public-domain software package, Beach Morphology and Analysis Package (BMAP).
 BMAP Version 2, developed by the U.S. Army Corp of Engineers, is commonly used by coastal engineers and scientists for beach-profile analysis.
 Beach-volume calculations were made using BMAP, and shoreline and vegetation-line positions were determined from notes made by students and scientists while in the field collecting data.
 The shoreline is designated by the wet/dry line or a berm crest.
 Volume, shoreline, and vegetation-line plots for sites collected by Ball, Port Aransas, and Port Isabel High Schools are found in Appendix B, profile plots are in Appendix C, and profile plots from Matagorda Peninsula are also in Appendix C.

-Students from Ball High School have been collecting data for the Coastal Monitoring Program since 1997.
-During this timeframe, Tropical Storm Frances (September 1998) played a major role in reshaping the beaches in Galveston County, and several other severe storms have impacted the study area.
-Allison (2001), Fay (2002), and Hurricane Claudette (2003) have each caused varying amounts of damage to beaches and dunes along the Texas coast (Fig. 8).
+Students from Ball High School have been collecting data for the coastal monitoring program since 1997.
+During this timeframe, Tropical Storm Frances (September 1998) played a major role in reshaping the beaches in Galveston County.
 Data collected by Ball High School students on Galveston Island have been used by scientists at the Bureau to track beach and dune recovery stages following Tropical Storm Frances.
 The storm caused significant damage to beaches along the southeast coast of Texas that was comparable to damage caused by category-3 Hurricane Alicia in 1983 (Hepner and Gibeaut, 2004).
+Several other severe storms have impacted the study area.
+Allison (June 2001),